 - other accessories and amenities

 Your needs in those areas will help define the best type of small motorhome for your situation.
-If you need a lot of sleeping space in a relatively small motorhome, for instance, you may end up leaning towards a class C. Since small class C motorhomes include cabover bunks, they typically offer more sleeping space than similarly sized class A rigs.
+If you need a lot of sleeping space in a relatively small motorhome, for instance, you may end up leaning towards a class C. Since even small class C motorhomes include cabover bunks, they typically offer more sleeping space than similarly sized class A rigs.

 Class B Motorhomes